aheirich/AMI2/doc/legion_design.md

 The regions implements a [key-value store for JSON data](key_value_lr.md).

 A custom mapper ensures that data sources and workers are mapped together on cluster nodes.
-The telemetry logical region is partitioned across the cluster nodes.
+The event logical region is partitioned across the cluster nodes.
 The Graph Manager and Robustness Monitors are mapped onto  a subset of cluster nodes.

 Legion resilience mechanisms ensure that tasks always complete.